Skip to content

 Cons

-• Not a real bridal suite nor a real groom suit.
+• Not a real bridal suite nor a real groom suite.
 Neither room has a window.

 • Mosquitos during the night (which is pretty normal for fields, especially in MN)